-The experience is intense
+The experience is Intense

-A recent sailing on Viking River Cruises from Amsterdam gave us a taste of just how different river cruising is from ocean cruising.
 Big differences include a river cruise ship that appears to have few onboard activities or facilities compared to even older ocean ships.
-Closer examination reveals that the focus is more off the river ship, concentrating intensely on what we do ashore.
+Closer examination reveals that the focus is more of the river ship, concentrating intensely on what we do ashore.

 Ocean cruising in the Med is like that.